Top 7 Cloud-Based Payroll Software Solutions

 Quick overview

-Among the providers our experts analysed, MHR is a good choice for business owners who want the flexibility of choosing between running payroll in-house, outsourcing or a combination of the two.
-Some customers have found that it can take a while for issues to be sorted, which can be frustrating.
+Founded in 1984, the company's now used by big names such as Microsoft Azure and Experian.
+In our independent analysis, our experts found MHR to be a good choice for business owners who want the flexibility of choosing between running payroll in-house, outsourcing or a combination of the two.

 Strengths